coq-community/mmaps/README.md

-This project contains several implementations of finite maps over arbitrary ordered types using Coq functors.
-This is an updated version of Coq Stdlib's FMaps.
-It is meant to complement the MSet library.
+This project contains several implementations of finite maps, including implementations based on AVL trees and red-black trees.
+The finite maps are parameterized on arbitrary ordered types using Coq functors.
+This is an updated version of the Coq Stdlib's FMaps that is meant to complement the Stdlib's MSet library.

 ## Meta